oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-02-optional.md

 > A tool MAY suggest to use the latest version available at the time of the `current_release_date`.
 > This is most likely also the overall latest CWE version as modifications to a CSAF document lead to a new `current_release_date`.

-### Usage of CWE not allowed for Vulnerability Mapping
+### Usage of CWE Not Allowed for Vulnerability Mapping

 For each item in the CWE array it MUST be tested that the vulnerability mapping is allowed.